drts01/notes/stackedit/Giving Interview.md

  - Why DevOps?
 	 - What are the stages?
-	 - Continous Delivery vs Deployment
+	 - Continous Integration, Delivery, vs Deployment
 	 - Feedback
  - Why/When to automate?
 	 - repreated process